cmtCousteau/Labo_SMTP/readme.md

 This static class read the mail adresses of the victims from the file *victims.txt* and return a list of all the mail.

 **ReadMessage.java:**
-This static class read the prank message from the file *conf.properties* and return a list of *Message*
+This static class read the prank message from the file *messages.txt* and return a list of *Message*

 **Main.java:**
 It's the main class and use all the other classes to send the prank mails.

+**ReadProperties:**
+This class read the config informations from the file *conf.properties*, like the server hostname and the port.

+**SmtpServer.java:**
+This class is responsible of the connexion to the SMTP server and to send *Mail*.

+**Utils.java:**
+This class contain some utilities functions, like opening a socket of sending/reading a message to/from a socket.

+At first we get a *Properties* the read the server hostname and port further.
+Next we create a list of *String* and get the list of all the victims adresses.
+After that we create a list of *Group* and split the mails list into it if it's possible(the number of group shoud match with the number of mails to have at minimum groups of 3 people).
+After that we get the list of *Message* and open the connexion to the SMTP server (TCP and telnet).
+And finaly for each group we create a *Mail*, choose a random prank message and send it to the victims of the *Group* from the sender of the *Group*.
+For finish we close the connexion(Telnet and TCP).

 Mock server
 -------------